sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 </code-tabs>

-While the templates are virtually identical, there are more RxJS such as, `debounceTime`, `distinctUntilChanged`, and `switchMap` operators in the new version.
+While the templates are virtually identical, there is more RxJS such as, `debounceTime`, `distinctUntilChanged`, and `switchMap` operators in the new version.
 These are imported as [described above](#rxjs-library).

 <div id="create-stream"></div>